CARA-ch/emed-service-guide/docs/transactions/iti57.md

 * Patient / representative can only request the removal of a document published by the same patient.
 Hence a patient cannot request the removal of a document published by a healthcare professional.
     * Representatives are not supported by the service yet, but will be in the future.
 * Healthcare professionals can only request the removal of a document published by themselves or by another healthcare professional of the same community of affiliation.
+	  * Deletion rights related to HCP are not implemented yet and will be subject to further discussion before implementation.
+For now, patients are allowed to delete documents provided by HCPs and HCPs are not allowed to delete any documents.
 * Document administrator may only request the removal of any document published by either a patient, representative, or healthcare professional.
 * Only approved documents at the end of a treatment chain can be requested to be deleted.
 * Requested deletion of a CH-EMED-EPR document will also flag for deletion the chain of replaced documents by this document, if it exists.